THE GEOMETRIC HARMONICS OF MASS : Precise Constraints on the Standard Model and Dark Sector from Lattice Resonance

 e

-We model the heavy gauge bosons as large-scale harmonics of the proton mass (M
+We model the heavy weak bosons as vibrational modes of the unit cell’s vertices.
+A cubic

 p